10 Blog

 Add an event to your source calendar with a recognizable title, like “Hetk Test — Team Meeting.”
 Give it a description and location too.

-Within about 30 seconds, it should appear on your target calendar.
+It should appear on your target calendar within about 30 seconds.
 Check that:

 • The title, description, and location match